Coole Swan Irish Cream Liqueur

-Coole Swan Irish Cream Liqueur is an Irish cream made from a blend of a single-malt Irish whiskey, Belgian white chocolate, and fresh cream.
-It has a declared alcohol content of 16 percent by volume.
+Coole Swan Irish Cream Liqueur is an Irish cream produced from a blend of a single-malt Irish whiskey, Belgian white chocolate, and fresh cream.
+Its alcohol content is 16 percent by volume.

-Made in Ireland, Coole Swan is based on the owners' family farm in Co.
-Meath and bottled in Bailieborogh Co.
-Cavan.
+Made in Ireland, Coole Swan has headquarters on the owners' family farm in County Meath and is bottled in Bailieborough, County Cavan.

 History

-Coole Swan was launched in Ireland in March 2007.
-To mark the occasion, British film director Mike Figgis created "Coole Stories" a series of short films, especially for the brand's debut.
+Coole Swan launched in Ireland in March 2007.
+To mark the occasion, British film director Mike Figgis created "Coole Stories" a series of short films, specifically for the brand's debut.
+Irish chef Neven Maguire is a known supporter of Coole Swan, often making his desserts with the liqueur.

 Bottle

 Based on the Victorian Milk Bottles, the glass bottles are produced by Hrastnik in Slovenia and decorated in Poland by Dekor Glass.

 Manufacture

 Callebaut Belgian white chocolate is added to fresh milked cream.
 The two are then blended in a heating process.
 Finally, the single malt Irish whiskey is poured into this mix.

-Drinking

-As is the case with milk, the cream will curdle whenever it comes into contact with a weak acid.
-Milk and cream contain casein, which coagulates, when mixed with weak acids such as lemon, tonic water, or traces of wine.
-While this outcome is undesirable in most situations, some cocktails specifically encourage coagulation.